mdn/content/files/en-us/web/html/element/script/type/speculationrules/index.md

     - `"immediate"`: The author thinks the link is very likely to be followed, and/or the document may take significant time to fetch.
 Prefetch/prerender should start as soon as possible, subject only to considerations such as user preferences and resource limits.
     - `"eager"`: The author wants to prefetch/prerender a large number of navigations, as early as possible.
 Prefetch/prerender should start on any slight suggestion that a link may be followed.
 For example, the user could move their mouse cursor towards the link, hover/focus it for a moment, or pause scrolling with the link in a prominent place.
     - `"moderate"`: The author is looking for a balance between `eager` and `conservative`.
 Prefetch/prerender should start when there is a reasonable suggestion that the user will follow a link in the near future.
 For example, the user could scroll a link into the viewport and hover/focus it for some time.
     - `"conservative"`: The author wishes to get some benefit from speculative loading with a fairly small tradeoff of resources.
-Prefetch/prerender should start only when the user is about to start activating a link.
+Prefetch/prerender should start only when the user is about to start clicking on the link, for example on {{domxref("Element.mousedown_event", "mousedown")}} or {{domxref("Element.pointerdown_event", "pointerdown")}}.

     If not specified, `"source": "list"` rules default to `immediate` and `"source": "document"` rules default to `conservative`.
 The browser takes this hint into consideration along with its own heuristics, so it may select a link that the author has hinted as less eager than another, if the less eager candidate is considered a better choice.